‘BB19’ Spoilers: Who Is The Most Popular Houseguest In The ‘BB19’ Cast?

-BB19 spoilers about who the most popular houseguest is present good news for fans of Cody Nickson and Jessica Graf.
+BB19 spoilers about who the most popular houseguest is presents good news for fans of Cody Nickson and Jessica Graf.
 The BB19 cast has presented a lot of interesting storylines this summer, giving fans of the show a chance to really take sides on who deserves to win the $500,000 prize.
 Among the Big Brother 19 rumors and debates on social media, though, is who fans feel will be named America’s Favorite Houseguest by host Julie Chen during the season finale.

 In the latest BB19 cast rankings from fan site Joker’s Updates, Cody Nickson is holding down the top spot, followed (in order) by Jessica Graf, Kevin Schlehuber, Mark Jansen, and Jason Dent.
 Paul Abrahamian and Christmas Abbott rank low on this particular scale, where fans assign points to every houseguest.
 A fan can give someone zero or up to five points and the rankings depict the overall views of those voters.
 For most of the season, Kevin has been the most popular houseguest on this scale.